nbarbettini/little-aspnetcore-book/chapters/security-and-identity/using-identity-in-the-application.md

 ## Using identity in the application

-The to-do list items themselves are still shared between all users, because the to-do entities aren't tied to a particular user.
+The to-do list items themselves are still shared between all users, because the stored to-do entities aren't tied to a particular user.
 Now that the `[Authorize]` attribute ensures that you must be logged in to see the to-do view, you can filter the database query based on who is logged in.

 First, inject a `UserManager<ApplicationUser>` into the `TodoController`:

-**`Controllers/TodoController.cs`**
+**Controllers/TodoController.cs**

 ```csharp
 [Authorize]